How to Save a Place: Manage Your Personal Expectations

 While this webinar is directed towards the preservation planning process, the speakers articulated some important principles of equitable community engagement.

-4. Recognize that Preservation Takes Time
+4. Recognize that preservation takes time

 In managing your expectations you need to remember that success takes sustained and long term efforts.
 There will be setbacks, but each of these is an opportunity to make the pitch for the project stronger by furthering the preservation dialogue in your neighborhood and network by highlighting the benefits (and acknowledging and providing solutions for the challenges).
 Connect with broader advocacy groups at the state, local, federal, or national levels to level-up your work and to advocate for policies and laws that are preservation-friendly.

-Preservation is a marathon not a sprint so like with all causes that are deeply connected to our emotion make sure to take some time for personal TLC and reflection.
 Remember you are only human, and that, even if the final outcome is not what you were hoping for, your effort is rarely in vain.
 Even campaigns that don't meet your stated goal, by bringing the issue of preservation to the public eye you are building a base for support in the long term.

 When the dust settles (and even during the preservation process) it is essential to not just walk away.
 Make sure you gather your supporters together to acknowledge what worked, what you could have done differently, and where resources could have been better spent.
 Remember, while in broad strokes, every preservation project is similar in process, it is often the uncontrollable obstacles that create unexpected outcomes.
 By debriefing after the fact and at key moments you can strengthen your advocacy efforts and set expectations for the future.